Learning Reserve Prices in Second-Price Auctions: Conclusion and Further Discussion

-In this work, we proved the almost tight sample complexity of the {\arm} auction, for each of the $[0,~1]^{n}$-support, $[1,~\Hvalue]^{n}$-support, regular and $\mhr$ distribution families.
-In the literature on ``mechanism design via sampling'', a notion complementary to sample complexity is {\em regret minimization} \cite[e.g.\ see][and the follow-up papers]{BHW02,BKRW03,BH05}.
-Respecting the {\arm} auction, this means the seller must select a careful reserve price $\reserve_{t} \in \RRP$ in each round $t$ over a time horizon $\mathrm{T} \in \NNP$, in order to maximize the {\em cumulative revenue}, i.e.\ minimize the cumulative revenue loss against a certain benchmark.
+In this work, we proved the nearly tight sample complexity of the {\arm} auction, for each of the $[0, 1]^{n}$-bounded, $[1, H]^{n}$-bounded, regular and $\mhr$ distribution families.
+In the literature on ``mechanism design via sampling'', a notion complementary to sample complexity is {\em regret minimization} (e.g., see \cite{BHW02,BKRW03,BH05} and the follow-up papers).
+Regarding the {\arm} auction, this means the seller must select a careful reserve price $r_{t} \in \RRP$ in each round $t$ over a time horizon $\mathrm{T} \in \NNP$, in order to maximize the {\em cumulative revenue}, i.e., minimize the cumulative revenue loss against a certain benchmark.

 Indeed, if the seller can access the highest and second-highest bids in all of the past $(t - 1)$ rounds, our results imply the nearly optimal regret bounds.
-Consider the $[0,~1]$-additive setting for example.
-Because $\cO(\eps^{-2} \cdot \ln\eps^{-1})$ samples suffice to reduce the revenue loss to $\eps \in (0,~1)$, the regret in each round $t \in [\mathrm{T}]$ is at most $\cO(\sqrt{(\ln t) / t})$.
+Consider the $[0, 1]$-additive setting for example.
+Because $\cO(\eps^{-2} \cdot \ln\eps^{-1})$ samples suffice to reduce the revenue loss to $\eps \in (0, 1)$, the regret in each round $t \in [\mathrm{T}]$ is at most $\cO(\sqrt{(\ln t) / t})$.
 As a result, the cumulative regret is at most $\sum_{t = 1}^{\mathrm{T}} \cO(\sqrt{(\ln t) / t}) = \cO(\sqrt{\mathrm{T} \cdot \ln\mathrm{T}})$.
 Similarly, the $\cOmega(\eps^{-2})$ lower bound on the sample complexity implies an $\cOmega(\sqrt{\mathrm{T}})$ lower bound on the regret.

 \cite{CGM15} considered the same problem under {\em weaker data access}, where the seller can only observe the allocations and the payments in the past $(t - 1)$ rounds.
 This models some particular markets, where the seller is not the auctioneer and can acquire a least amount of information.
-Assuming the bids are i.i.d.\ and supported on $[0,~1]$, Cesa-Bianchi et al. proved a matching regret of $\tTheta(\sqrt{\mathrm{T}})$.\footnote{More precisely, their upper bound is $\cO(\sqrt{\mathrm{T} \cdot \ln\ln\ln\mathrm{T}} \cdot \ln\ln\mathrm{T})$ and their lower bound is also $\cOmega(\sqrt{\mathrm{T}})$.} But, what if the seller still has the weak data access yet the distributions are distinct and even correlated?
+Assuming the bids are i.i.d.\ and supported on $[0, 1]$, Cesa-Bianchi et al.\ proved a matching regret of $\tTheta(\sqrt{\mathrm{T}})$.\footnote{More precisely, their upper bound is $\cO(\sqrt{\mathrm{T} \cdot \ln\ln\ln\mathrm{T}} \cdot \ln\ln\mathrm{T})$ and their lower bound is also $\cOmega(\sqrt{\mathrm{T}})$.} But, what if the seller still has the weak data access yet the distributions are distinct and even correlated?
 The regret of the {\arm} auction and other mechanisms in this model is an interesting problem.